Reach-Above/reach-above.github.io/mapathon.md

         },
         {
             id: 'Closing',
-            title: 'We hope you have enjoyed our story and that you are staying safe healthy and active during this time as well ',
+            title: 'We hope you have enjoyed our story and that you are staying safe, healthy and active during this time as well. ',
             image: './mapathon/Collage.png',
             description: '',
             location: {